TZstatsADS/Fall2018-Proj1-Di-Damon-Lu/output/README.md

-# ADS Project 1: What made you happy today?
+# Data Story: What Makes People Happy

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The folder contains the processed data, `processed_moments.csv`.
+Run `/doc/Preprocess.Rmd` to reproduce it.